-Besides occasional sea foam that washes up along the shore, Fernandina Beach has two brewpub/restaurants serving suds daily in the historic district.
-For those seeking to sample local brews, check out the following places downtown.
+Besides occasional sea foam that washes up along the shore, Fernandina Beach has two brewpub restaurants serving suds daily downtown.
+For those seeking to sample local brews, check out the following places in Fernandina’s historic district.
 Selections of the “First Coast” region’s craft brews can also be found around town.

 The Amelia Tavern

 Located along Fernandina’s main tourist corridor is the Amelia Tavern (318 Centre Street), 904-310-6088.
 The Tavern serves in-house brews such as their Tavern Brown Ale and American IPA.

 The Amelia Tavern opened last year after lengthy construction project resulted in the birth of a new building.
 The redesign of the space itself was an impressive transformation at this spot on the sidewalk (after the former O’Kanes Irish Pub closed and had to be demolished).

 The Amelia Tavern has an industrial/loft feel featuring high ceilings and sky lights.
 There are three unique garage-type doors, glass, that roll up opening the front of the Tavern to the Centre Street sidewalk.
 While sampling a cold one, some may like to try the Tavern’s soft pretzel with cheese dipping sauce (but a full restaurant menu is also available).